 The Statement of Affairs summarises the company's assets, their anticipated realisable value and the company's liabilities.
 It also contains a list of creditors and shareholders of the company.
-This, or a summary, is usually circulated to creditors at the initial meeting (see administrators' proposal below).

 Report on directors' conduct

 The Administrators are required to submit a report on the conduct of the directors of the company to the Department for Business Innovation and Skills ("BIS").
 This report covers both the period leading up to and following the insolvency and is based upon the Administrators findings during the course of the Administration process.